Justin Hubner: Fortuna Sittard

 On 29 July 2025, Fortuna Sittard announced that Hubner has signed with the club on a three-year contract.
 On 8 August 2025, he made his debut against Go Ahead Eagles, as the match ended in a 2−2 draw.

+On 11 January 2026, Hubner scored his first professional goal for Fortuna Sittard in an Eredivisie away match against Go Ahead Eagles.
+Starting as a left-back, he scored a 93rd-minute equalizer from an Alen Halilović assist to secure a 2–2 draw for his side.

 International career

 Netherlands youth

 Hubner represented the Netherlands under-19 football team, and on 25 March 2023 he played for the Netherlands under-20 in a friendly against France under-20.

 Indonesia

 In October 2022 Hubner was called up to the Indonesia under-20 team.
 Indonesia manager Shin Tae-yong pointed to the selection of Rafael Struick, Ivar Jenner, and Hubner as foreign based players ahead of the 2023 AFC Asian Cup and Indonesia hosting the 2023 FIFA U-20 World Cup.